gufett0/p2p-review-protocol/README.md

 - <b>Accountability</b> is achieved by requiring reviewers to place a predefined stake that they may lose if they fail to meet their reviewing responsibilities and deadlines.

 ## Reviewing Process
+The following diagrams are a simplification of the on-chain steps behind the reviewing process.
+Go [here](https://github.com/gufett0/mesposito_CDP/tree/main/src) for a more detailed description of the source code and testing scenarios.

-#### Transactions flowchart
+#### Validator Txs flowchart
 The below state diagram shows the various steps of the reviewing process (endpoints grey area) where <i>Datums</i> and <i>Redeemers</i> are depicted in the state boxes and tranistion lines respectively.
 Once the reviewing process is over, either 2 or 1 NFT must be returned to the author.
-The latter case would mean that the other NFT will be locked in the script along with the datum containing the final review info.
+The latter case would mean that the other NFT will be locked in the script along with the datum containing the final review info (i.e. whether the paper got eventually rejected or accepted by the reviewer).

 ```mermaid
 stateDiagram-v2